nagygr/mango/go.md

 ### Tests

-Any file that's name ends with `_test.go` is considered as a test file.
+Any file that's name ends with `_test.go` is considered a test file.
 Within test files, the public functions with names matching `Test...` will be called and as part of the test suite.

 An example simple test file: